-- (a) THE CONTEST. - (1) Purpose.
+- (1) Purpose.
 News writing teaches students to read critically, to digest and prioritize information quickly and to write clearly, accurately and succinctly.
 Emphasis is placed on mechanical and stylistic precision, lead writing, use of direct and indirect quotes and news judgment. - (2) Format.
 The contest consists of a fact sheet from which participants develop an article.